The geometry of kernelized spectral clustering: Background and problem set-up

 We do so by first analyzing the population operator that underlies the normalized Laplacian matrix.
 It is defined by the \emph{normalized kernel function}

-where $\bar{q}(y) = \sqrt{\int \kk(x,y) d\Pb(x)}$.
-Note that this kernel function can be seen as a continuous analog of the normalized Laplacian matrix~\eqref{EqnNormLapMat}.
+where $\bar{q}(y) = \sqrt{\int k(x,y) \,d\bar{\mathbb{P}}(x)}$.
+Note that this kernel function can be seen as a continuous analog of the normalized Laplacian matrix~(\ref{EqnNormLapMat}).

-The normalized kernel function in conjunction with the mixture defines the \emph{normalized Laplacian operator} $\LapOp: L^2(\Pb) \rightarrow L^2(\Pb)$ given by
+The normalized kernel function in conjunction with the mixture defines the \emph{normalized Laplacian operator} $\bar{\mathbf{T}}\dvtx L^2(\bar{\mathbb{P}}) \rightarrow L^2(\bar{\mathbb{P}})$ given by

-Under suitable regularity conditions (see Appendix~{\HACKAppKerOp} for details), this operator has an orthonormal set of eigenfunctions---with eigenvalues in $[0,1]$---and our main results relate these eigenfunctions to the underlying mixture components $\{\mprob_\mixind\}_{\mixind=1}^\numc$.
+Under suitable regularity conditions (see Appendix~\textup{C.1} (supplementary material~\cite{SchiebingerWainwrightYu14Sup}) for details), this operator has an orthonormal set of eigenfunctions---with eigenvalues in $[0,1]$---and our main results relate these eigenfunctions to the underlying mixture components $\{{\mathbb{P}}_m\}_{m=1}^K$.